ayushkumarshah/ayushkumarshah.github.io/_posts/2020-06-06-pandas-pipe-plotly.md

 ## Importance of Workflow

-At the beginning of the presentaion, he began by discussing the following points that highlights the importance of workflows and the need of jupyter-notebook and pandas over excel:
+At the beginning of the presentation, he began by discussing the following points that highlight the importance of workflows and the need of jupyter-notebook and pandas over excel:

 - We want to separate the data from the analysis: Tha analysis portion should not modify the raw data.
 The raw data should be safe from these modifications so that it can be reused later as well.
 However, this is not possible in excel.

 - We want to be able to automate our analysis.
 The main aim of programming and workflow is automation.
-Our tasks become a lot easier if we are able to automate the anlayis using a pandas script rather than performing the analysis every time using Excel.
+Our tasks become a lot easier if we can automate the analysis using a pandas script rather than performing the analysis every time using Excel.

 - We want our analysis to be reproducible i.e. we must be able to reproduce the same analysis results on the data at a later time in the future.